JiakunYan/arl/README.md

 an issue on GitHub or directly contacting the authors.

 ## Note
-ARL is previously developed at [berkeley-container-library/bcl/branch-arh](https://github.com/berkeley-container-library/bcl/tree/arh/bcl/containers/experimental/arh).
+ARL was previously developed at [berkeley-container-library/bcl/branch-arh](https://github.com/berkeley-container-library/bcl/tree/arh/bcl/containers/experimental/arh).